Chordian/deepsid/README.md

 number to a user of your choice.
 The folder ratings of this user will then affect those quality filters.

 You can run the /deepsid/logs/activity.htm to see activity and also any errors.
 Note that it never logs ratings by other users, because frankly, what they rate SID tunes is none of our business.

+If you have any troubles getting the offline version to work [please let me know](mailto:chordian@gmail.com) and I'll try to help.